jruheni/jruheni/README.md

 # Hi, I'm Joshua Wambugu

-I’m an IT professional and aspiring data scientist with a passion for using technology and data to solve real-world problems.
+I’m an IT professional and aspiring data scientist/software engineer with a passion for using technology and data to solve real-world problems.
 My work focuses on building reliable systems, improving efficiency, and exploring how data-driven insights can enhance service delivery, especially in education and emerging markets.

 ---